chriscoyier/practical-svg/_src/chapter/practical-svg-ebook-12.md

 In Illustrator, you can apply clipping paths like this by selecting multiple elements, making sure the topmost element is the clipping path you want to apply, and going to Object > Clipping Mask > Make.
 Note that Illustrator calls it a “mask” here, but it’s actually a clipping path.

 A clipping path is black and white in the sense that the part of the image being clipped is either hidden entirely or shown entirely.
 A mask is a bit different.
 A mask covers the entire area with an image of its own.
-Where that masking image is black, it *hides* the image below (and prevents user interaction as well, a sort of `pointer-events: none``;`).
-Where that masking image is white, it *reveals* the image below.
+Where that masking image is black, it _hides_ the image below (and prevents user interaction as well, a sort of `pointer-events: none;`).
+Where that masking image is white, it _reveals_ the image below.
 Any grays in that masking image partially reveal the image, depending on their value.

 Perhaps the easiest way to make this distinction is to picture a white-to-black gradient (FIG 8.15).This gradient can be created in SVG and applied to a `rect`, and then put inside a `mask` element.
 If we apply that `mask` to the same fun circles we were working with before, we get some nice results (FIG 8.16).